It started with an empty garage and it is now very busy.

 Every shop needs a guillotine and while I was in business we had a Gabro 2M2 notching guillotine in our small workshop.
 Needless to say I found one on Ebay and cleaned it up, fitted a new blade and springs (yes spares are still available).
 I also added a fence arrangement.
 It is wonderful for cutting thin sheet up to 2mm such as aluminium and printed circuit board.
 If you have hardboard the same thickness as the blade you can quickly make drawer dividers by half cutting board at right angles.

 The father of one of my old employees had a Naerok drill press in his garage which I bought from her when she cleared his workshop.
 Allegedly the name is Korean backwards.
 I fitted a keyless chuck and an angel light ring cluster.
 It is not dead perfect but it does the business.

 Now I recently went rash and bought a tapping arm.
 It is a Roscamat Mosquito.
 It was very expensive but is lovely.
 It has detachable clutch heads for all the standard size tap shaft and cross head sizes.

 Punching holes brings my RS punch and tools into play.
-We had all the punch tools at work but we modified a BTG press to use them.
+We had all the punch tools at my work location but we modified a BTG press to use them.
 I spotted one of the RS originals on Ebay and bought the tools from RS.
 Really useful.
 As an aside I picked up a baby BTG press at a recent clock fair.